 By the time I reached high school, I was only more insecure about how I looked.
 I was fat growing up, so a lot of my body chafed… and when the skin healed, it turned darker.
 I never wore anything that exposed my skin.
 To hell with the hot weather, I didn’t want anyone to see how dark my inner thighs and armpits were.
 When I got my monthly allowance, I would make my way to the nearest drugstore and scour through the whitening lines from Pond’s, Garnier… whatever brands were available.
 I was supposed to make that money last all week, but by the time I get out of the store, I would only have money to buy lunch for the next couple of days or so.
 But being light-skinned was more important to me than eating.

 I experimented with whitening creams until I was in my first semester in university, when my mom started gushing over this new treatment, which used an antioxidant called glutathione.
-Her coworkers were getting injected with it every couple of weeks or so, and they started to develop skin that could rival the true whiteness of a Caucasian.
-It was expensive.
-My mom was one of the first people I know who eagerly got injected with this medicine.

 The injectables were supposed to be the most effective, but it also came in the form of soaps and oral medication, and Mom started to buy anything and everything that had glutathione in it.
 It worked; she really did turn into the fairest shade of white in no time.
-I was jealous, but I was too proud to ask her if she could pay to have me injected, because she was also paying for my tuition.

 Just like when I was in high school, I decided to set aside a huge chunk of my allowance to pay for these injections myself.
 I got a raise in my allowance, but it certainly wasn’t enough to pay for the glutathione and my meals, plus school expenses.
 A friend recommended a nursing student who was learning to administer the shot and whose fees were cheaper than at a clinic.
 I happily handed over my money, and she bought a box of glutathione.
 I was ready for my first session.